 The Northernvicar is Peter.
-I am Vicar of Allestree and Darley Abbey in the City of Derby – having started here in July 2016.
-The parishes have a website – www.stedsandstmatts.co.uk
+I retired in April 2023 as Vicar of Allestree and Darley Abbey in the City of Derby – having started there in July 2016.
+This summer we will be moving back to Hexham in Northumberland.

 I was ordained 25 years ago, and served my Curacy in seven parishes north of Bury St Edmunds, then my first incumbency in four parishes just south of the town.
 I then did seven years in St Edmundsbury Cathedral, as Chaplain, then Canon Pastor.
 I then went north to the beautiful County of Northumberland where I was Vicar of Ponteland in the Diocese of Newcastle.

 I started this blog when I moved north in 2010 – hence the name.
 I visited many Northumberland churches and took photos.
 Then I extended the blog to other churches I have visited as I have travelled round this lovely country of ours.
-Then I moved south to Derby Diocese, so I’ve started exploring Derbyshire, Nottinghamshire and Staffordshire, and I go further afield too.
+I moved south to Derby Diocese in 2016, so I’ve done some exploring in Derbyshire, Nottinghamshire and Staffordshire, and I go further afield too.

 While in the North I walked Hadrian’s Wall, so I blogged that too – I like my Romans.
-Having walked Hadrian’s Wall, I have now started walking the Derwent Valley Heritage Way – amazing history along one river.
-I’ve not got very far.
-I rashly said I’d try and walk 1,000 miles in 2017, but I have decided that being a “Proclaimer” is all that’s possible.
-I sometimes blog my walks.
+Having walked Hadrian’s Wall, I started walking the Derwent Valley Heritage Way – amazing history along one river.
+Sometimes I blogged my walks.